seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `catalysts.json` is a veto mechanism for the board, not the source of this section: an event absent from it is still published if it moves price.

+**An empty sweep counts only if it names the host it read.** «Nothing obtainable» from an unnamed search is indistinguishable from not having looked, and the appendix cannot tell the Architect which one happened — the shape inv.
+22 forbids everywhere else in this system.
+A sweep records the host and the response; a host that could not be reached is a refusal, not an absence of events.
+This clause exists because a sweep reported empty on 30.08 while a G20 finance ministerial with digital assets on its published agenda opened the next morning.

 **The bar is not «does it move price», it is «does it move price AND is it not already on every calendar».** A run that publishes only CPI, NFP and FOMC has not hunted; it has transcribed.
 Those dates are still printed when they bind a setup, but **at most two